 However, more advanced options come with multiple light settings that usually include a spotlight and a floodlight.
 You can use either one independently or combine the two for maximum brightness.

-A floodlight, on the other hand, spreads out the light in all directions, making it easier to see to the sides and improving one’s peripheral vision.
+A flood light, on the other hand, spreads out the light in all directions, making it easier to see to the sides and improving one’s peripheral vision.
+This can be useful on technical trail when you really need to be more aware of each step.

 Type of Battery